malikattiq11/AIML/projects.md

 permalink: /projects/
 ---

 Hello!
 My name is Attiq, and I'm from the  country of Pakistan.
-I’m passionate about technology and its ability to transform the world.
-With a strong background, web development, artificial intelligence, I strive to create impactful solutions and continuously expand my knowledge in this fast-paced industry.
+This wiki contains my personal ideas and topic which i like and other random things.